ajithor/traceroute-in-C/README.md

 # traceroute-in-C
-An implementation of the traceroute tool using C
+An implementation of the packet tracing tool using C